-Chinese space architecture and access to partner nation facilities in Latin America is part of what the head of U.S. Southern Command, U.S. Army General Laura J. Richardson calls "dual use" infrastructure.
+Chinese space architecture and access to partner nation facilities in Latin America is part of what the head of U.S. Southern Command, General Laura Richardson, calls "dual use" infrastructure.
 While such facilities may have legitimate commercial purposes, they present risks of being exploited for intelligence and/or military purposes by China, particularly in times of conflict.

 Depending on the characteristics of the particular antenna or device, space facilities accessible by the Chinese in the Western Hemisphere can potentially be used to intercept data being transmitted by Western satellites.
 During wartime, when China would likely seek to deny the West its use of space architectures, such facilities could potentially track and support kinetic or other attacks against Western satellites.
-If in such a war, the PRC uses orbital attack systems, such as the "hypersonic glide vehicle" it demonstrated in 2021, space-facing systems in the Western hemisphere could potentially provide it telemetry or communication and guidance in support of such an attack.
+If in such a war, China uses orbital attack systems, such as the "hypersonic glide vehicle" it demonstrated in 2021, space-facing systems in the Western hemisphere could potentially provide it telemetry or communication and guidance in support of such an attack.

-The bottom line of such scenarios for Latin American governments is that, despite their desire to not involve themselves in Great Power competition, in wartime they could find the PRC using space facilities on their national territory to support military actions against Western democracies.
+The bottom line of such scenarios for Latin American governments is that, despite their desire to not involve themselves in great power competition, in wartime they could find China using space facilities on their national territory to support military actions against Western democracies.